 The proposed rules are likely causing a lot of angst in the executive offices of many a hospital, but these rules will have winners as well.

 From our vantage point, provider readiness to take on true risk has always been the rub.
 The recent NAACOS survey found that 71 percent of Track 1 MSSP ACOs scheduled for renewal this year were unlikely to do so if they had to assume risk.
 This is likely an inflated number – when push comes to shove, far more will renew – but this is a barometer of provider sentiment and overall readiness even among those with some experience with the program.

 Across the country, healthcare is anything but consistent.
 As Gary Loveman, former executive vice president of Aetna, pointed out at our Convergence conference last year, one has to meet providers where they are.
 With these proposed rules, CMS is going beyond meeting providers – but pushing them forward on the path to value.
 For most providers who take this path, it will be challenging, and trusted partners with previous experience in risk-bearing ACO enablement will be essential.
-This will be a key area of discussion for our next Convergence conference this November.

 Without a doubt, something has to be done to bend the cost curve – and, to its credit, CMS is taking action.
 However, will the action that CMS is taking here with the MSSP ACO program be enough to fend off its critics, especially if projected savings are so minuscule?
 We’re really unsure, but one thing we are certain of is that CMS is the only entity in this market that has the ability to do something on a nationwide scale.
 If not CMS, then who?